The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ## Cure II

 A larger, less MP efficient heal than Cure, Cure II is your standard single target GCD healing option used mostly in cases where a single person needs HP immediately, or they will die, and you have no lillies or oGCD options available.
 This spell mostly sees use in non-level cap dungeons where tanks will frequently exhaust your other healing options on large pulls, but is generally reserved for emergency healing at 80.

+## Regen

+Regen is an instant-cast spell that applies a single target heal-over-time effect that heals for 200 potency every 3s for 18s, a total of 1200 potency.
+Regen is a fantastic spell for tank upkeep in dungeons given its large total potency and ability to cast on the move, but is usually unnecessary in raid content where oGCD heals can typically cover most tank healing.
+In dungeons Regen can be applied to the tank while they're still pulling, but keep in mind you may draw enmity on some enemies if the tank doesn't use AoEs.

 ## Medica